December 1954 Popular Electronics

-(wpm) Morse code test at one time was a primary requirement for obtaining the ranks of amateur license holders was dwindling quickly, the Federal
+(wpm) Morse code test at one time was a primary requirement for obtaining the lowest

+of amateur license holders was dwindling quickly, the Federal Communications Commission

-Amateur license holders began increasing immediately.
+license holders began increasing immediately.
 This story from the pre-no-code days

 So You Want To Be a Ham